Retina: Uncommon treatment modalities

-Transplantation of retinae has been attempted, but without much success.
+In 2023,transplantation of face and an eye was attempted, with limited success.
+Whole eye transplantation is fraught with complications such as viability of the donor eye, regeneration of neurons servicing the eye, immunological acceptance and ethical issues.
 At MIT, The University of Southern California, RWTH Aachen University, and the University of New South Wales, an "artificial retina" is under development: an implant which will bypass the photoreceptors of the retina and stimulate the attached nerve cells directly, with signals from a digital camera.